kinode-dao/kinode-book/src/my_first_app/chapter_3.md

 Defining `body` types is just one step towards writing interoperable code.
 It's also critical to document the overall structure of the program along with message `blob`s and `metadata` used, if any.
-Writing interoperable code is necessary for enabling permissionless composability, and Kinode OS aims to make this the default kind of program, unlike the centralized web.
+Writing interoperable code is necessary for enabling permissionless composability, and Kinode aims to make this the default kind of program, unlike the centralized web.

 ### Handling Messages